deis/steward/doc/CF_BROKER_MODE.md

 - `CF_BROKER_USERNAME` - the username steward should use to authenticate with the broker
 - `CF_BROKER_PASSWORD` - the password steward should use to authenticate with the broker
 - `HTTP_REQUEST_TIMEOUT_SEC` - the timeout after which steward should fail a request to the broker for any individual request

+Note that steward will, by default, watch for claims submitted in the `default` namespaces.
+However, it can be configured to watch in other namespaces as well.
+To do so, set the `WATCH_NAMESPACES` environment variable to a comma-separated list of namespaces.

+For example, to listen in the `steward` and `default` namespaces, set `WATCH_NAMESPACES="default,steward"`